brightway-lca/bw_hestia_bridge/docs/format.md

 taking "inputs" and outputting "products".
 The [``Transformation``](https://www.hestia.earth/schema/Transformation)
 object is also equivalent to a Brightway activity.
-However, countrary to cycles, transformations in Hestia do not live on their own but are contained within a cycle in its "transformations" entry.
+However, contrary to cycles, transformations in Hestia do not live on their own but are contained within a cycle in its "transformations" entry.

 ```python